thenewwazoo/thenewwazoo.github.io/bye-bye-ratgdo.md

 date: 2024-02-23T00:00:00Z
 ---

-tl;dr: I'm retiring from the ESP8266 Native HomeKit RATGDO codebase, and recommend that it not be used.
+tl;dr: I'm retiring from the [ESP8266 Native HomeKit RATGDO] codebase, and recommend that it not be used.
 I'm going to move forward with an ESP32 version to scratch my own itch, and hopefully it'll be useful to others.
 I'm genuinely sorry to, and thankful to, everyone who used the code I wrote.
 Skip to [What's Next?](#whats-next) if you are looking for an alternate recommendation.

 Let me open this by stating who I am: I'm just some guy.
-I don't sell the RATGDO hardware (that's Paul), and I paid for my first one (Paul sent me a second for free to develop with, which was very kind).
-I _would_ really like to do embedded work for a living, so if you'd like to hire me, you should get in touch.
+I don't sell the [RATGDO] hardware (that's [Paul]), and I paid for my first one (Paul sent me a second for free to develop with, which was very kind).
+I _would_ really like to do embedded work for a living, so if you'd like to hire me, you should [get in touch].
 But aside from that, I'm just a person who had an itch, and the time and skill to try and scratch it myself.

 ## An apology